 - Murderface's "driving gun" in Metalocalypse.

-- The Red 9 version is featured in Resident Evil 4 where it is among one of the best weapons.
+- The Red 9 version with optional stock is featured in Resident Evil 4 where it is among one of the best weapons, dealing the highest damage and being the most accurate of the 9mm handguns.

 - Ian McKellen uses it to slay the previous King and his son in the opening scene of Richard III.